launchdarkly/api-client-ruby/docs/UsersApi.md

 api_instance = LaunchDarklyApi::UsersApi.new

-project_key = "project_key_example" # String | The project key, used to tie the flags together under one project so they can be managed together.
+project_key = 'project_key_example' # String | The project key, used to tie the flags together under one project so they can be managed together.

-environment_key = "environment_key_example" # String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.
+environment_key = 'environment_key_example' # String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.

 opts = {
-  q: "q_example", # String | Search query.
+  q: 'q_example', # String | Search query.
   limit: 56, # Integer | Pagination limit.
   offset: 56, # Integer | Specifies the first item to return in the collection.
   after: 8.14, # Float | A timestamp filter, expressed as a Unix epoch time in milliseconds.
 All entries returned will have occured after this timestamp.